Vice President & Consulting Partner

 Previous to IDC, Allan worked at GfK, where he led strategic market research consulting engagements with Fortune 500 companies in the Financial Services and Technology industries.
 Prior to that, Allan directed the market research group at Reuters Insight, a division of Thomson Reuters that provided research insights to the professional investment community.
 Allan also spent 5 years at IBM, where he eventually led all the primary research for IBM’s Healthcare/Life Science practice, helping it grow to a $1 Billion source of revenue.

 Allan has an MS and PhD in Industrial/Organizational Psychology from Chicago’s Illinois Institute of Technology, where he studied advanced statistical methods, performance management, and employee satisfaction models.
-He is a regular presenter at various psychology conferences, and is a recipient of the Great Mind award from the Advertising Research Foundation (ARF).Team: CMO Advisory Service, Custom Solutions,
+He is a regular presenter at various psychology conferences, and is a recipient of the Great Mind award from the Advertising Research Foundation (ARF).Team: Business Value, Buyer Behavior, CMO Advisory Service

 Wearables Intenders in the United States and How to